 What should we do with the reversed cards in a Tarot layout?

 Someone can ignore them totally, and then treat them as though they are the same as the upright cards while others always ensure that there will be the inverted cards in the deck before they carry out reading.
-Although the upright cards are apt to denote the positive interpretations, it does not mean that their reversed positions will own the completely bad significances.
+According to free Tarot card meanings, although the upright cards are apt to denote the positive interpretations, it does not mean that their reversed positions will own the completely bad significances.

 It is often said that the inverted cards are just the energetic blockage of the upright cards, and someone does not hesitate claim that it is true.